Calendar of Events

 Cost: $250 per child/ $230 for members of VAC.

 $50 off for early registration.
-Early Registration deadline is Monday, June 10th.
+The early Registration deadline is Monday, June 10th.

 Financial scholarships are available for those in need.
 Apply for a scholarship Here